lymhust/DBSCAN_Clustering_for_Torch7/README.md

-DBSCAN Clustering for Torch7, wrapped from https://github.com/gyaikhom/dbscan
+DBSCAN Clustering for Torch7
 ===================

-A short binding to use DBSCAN in Torch7.
+A short binding to use DBSCAN in Torch7, wrapped from https://github.com/gyaikhom/dbscan

 You have to have installed Torch7, then do this: